Fiserv/alldata/docs/alldata-next-gen.md

 - Brandable UI that uses the Fiserv user interface for ease of deployment and integration
 - Configurable widgets providing specific functionality that can be embedded within the partner&#39;s UI

-Fiserv widgets provide compelling value propositions to financial institutions (FIs) wanting to leverage AllData® product and services, including:
+Fiserv widgets provide compelling value propositions to financial institutions (FIs) wanting to leverage AllData product and services, including:

 - Tight integration of data and functionality within a partner&#39;s UI
 - Reduced implementation, integration, and maintenance costs associated with developing a front end for aggregation-specific functionality